aklump/drupal-test/README.md

 ## Quick Start

-Download this project and rename the _dist_ folder _tests_.
-Move it one level above your Drupal 7 webroot.
-You may discard the rest of the project files.
-From inside the new _tests_ directory run `composer install`.

-Follow instructions in the documentation to write and run tests.
-Load _docs/index.html_ in a browser.
+After installation (see below), follow instructions in the documentation (_docs/index.html_) to write and run tests.

 ## Requirements

 * Composer
-* PhpUnit
+* PHPUnit

 ## Contributing